vygr/ChrysaLisp/docs/gui/event_dispatch.md

 Each module takes the current line of the file and decides what other UI widgets need to be created to populate the page widget.
-In general these modules build up their own widget sub tree and when they see the section close line, "```", they add that sub tree to the page and switch the state back to `:text` state.
+In general these modules build up their own widget sub tree and, when they see the section close line, they add that sub tree to the page and switch the state back to `:text` state.

 Here is the `:image` handler module: